 2) If you can't find the original post you should mark the link as dead with the <del> html tag (which is in the editing buttons in WordPress) and add a brief note about the dead link:

 Which will show the link with a line through the middle of it, like

 In any case, please report any broken link you find, so that the source post and other translations are fixed too.

 On every contributor page at the main GV site there is a box that lets you email the contributor directly.

 Example – See the grey button next to the author's photo.

 If you have time to wait for an email reply, then this is a good method to contact individual authors with questions.
 You can get to any author's page by clicking their name or photo on the article itself.

-If you need a faster response or if it depends more on a language problem than on real context then maybe try the appropriate editor from the main GV site, who will likely be able to help you as well (with a little information from you).
-You can reach regional and language editors using the GV Contact Page by choosing the appropriate recipient and sending it to them.
+If you need a faster response or if it depends more on a language problem than on real context then maybe try the appropriate newsroom editor from the main GV site, who will likely be able to help you as well (with a little information from you).
+You can reach newsroom editors using the GV Contact Page by choosing the appropriate recipient and sending it to them.

 When sending emails to authors, please use the subject “LINGUA TRANSLATION HELP NEEDED” so that they don't suspect it's spam or something.

 When you have finished a translation, always click on ‘Preview’ to see the post in context.
 It will help you to check that your translation mirrors the original post and is error free.
 Get in the habit to check the items on this list before publishing or sending for review: